Skip to content

 Apply Adult Learning Theory to Training and Development Strategy

 Corporate training is much different from a formal academic setting.
 Employee training and development can’t be solely dependent on the instructor.
-This is not an efficient model for talent development as corporate trainers’ ratio to employees tends to be a lot higher than 1 to 30, which is typical in a pedagogical setting.
+Other aspects that may need to be addressed when training corporate employees are learning styles and personality types.
+Sometimes, understanding how people behave and what drives them through tests such as this online disc assessment can help trainers/trainees structure their coursework and learning accordingly.
+Depending fully on the instructor is not an efficient model for talent development as corporate trainers’ ratio to employees tends to be much higher than 1 to 30, which is typical in a pedagogical setting.
 Teaching adults who are juggling multiple responsibilities also makes learning even more challenging.

 Posted in Learning & Development